 The Servicemember is the beneficiary of the FSGLI coverage, so no naming of a beneficiary is needed.
 A Servicemember is not entitled as beneficiary if he/she is convicted or pleads guilty to involvement in the death of the spouse or the dependent child.
 In such cases, the beneficiary or beneficiaries are determined under 38 USC 1970(a).

 BFCS is available to a Servicemember who claims the FSGLI upon the death of a spouse.
 BFCS provides no-cost personal financial counseling to beneficiaries of FSGLI policies.
 The Servicemember will be notified of this benefit when they receive the payment of the proceeds of their FSGLI.

-When the FSGLI coverage ends under certain circumstances, there is 120 days of free coverage and the spouse can convert the spousal FSGLI coverage to a commercial life insurance policy.
+When the FSGLI coverage ends under certain circumstances, there is 120 days of free coverage and the spouse can convert the spouse FSGLI coverage to a commercial life insurance policy.
 If the insurance is converted within the 120 day period, proof of good heath is not needed.
 Dependent child coverage cannot be converted.
 More information about conversion is available on our conversion information page.
-The spouse can get information about conversion by contacting the Office of Servicemembers’ Group Life Insurance (OSGLI)
+The spouse can get information about conversion by contacting the Office of Servicemembers' Group Life Insurance (OSGLI)

 The Accelerated Benefit Option (ABO) gives the Servicemember access to the death benefits of the FSGLI policy before the death of a terminally-ill spouse.
-The member may receive up to 50% of the face value of the spousal coverage through the ABO.
+The member may receive up to 50% of the face value of the spouse coverage through the ABO.
 The ABO is available in $5,000 increments.
 In order to qualify for the ABO, the spouse must have a medical prognosis of life expectancy of nine months or less.
 Only the Servicemember can apply for ABO and the benefit will be paid only to the Servicemember.
 More information about ABO is available on our Accelerated Benefits Option information page.